hydephp/develop/docs/digging-deeper/customization.md

 If you want to reference these configuration options in your Blade views, or other integrations, please take a look at the [Laravel Documentation](https://laravel.com/docs/9.x/configuration).

+### Front Matter or Configuration Files?

+In some cases, the same options can be set in the front matter of a page or in a configuration file.
+Both ways are always documented, and it's up to you to choose which one you prefer.
+Note that in most cases, if a setting is set in both the front matter and the configuration file, the front matter setting will take precedence.

 ## Configuration Files Overview

 There are a few configuration files available in the `config` directory.
 All options are documented, so feel free to look through the files and get familiar with the options available to you.